 One word of caution: attending a reenactment to do research is like searching the world wide web for information.
 You’ll find a lot, but you will need to use some filters.
 Don’t assume that everything you see and hear is accurate.

-I don’t do much reenacting these days, but my experiences and memories will always help inform my work.
-In my new book, Old World Murder, protagonist Chloe Ellefson is a curator at the historic site where I was first introduced to the hobby of reenacting.
+Old World Murder, protagonist Chloe Ellefson is a curator at the historic site where I was first introduced to the hobby of reenacting.
 I plan to get Chloe to other historic sites as the mystery series continues.
 Sooner or later she’ll experience a reenactment.
 She’ll encounter a mystery to solve.
 I’ll get to revisit some great memories.

 Kathleen Ernst is celebrating the publication of her first adult mystery, Old World Murder (Midnight Ink).
 She has also written eight mysteries for young readers.
 Several have been finalists for Edgar or Agatha awards.